FloatingArrayDesign/MoorDyn/docs/usage.rst

 Line Types
 ^^^^^^^^^^

-This section (required if there are any mooring lines) describes the list of mooring line property sets that will be used in the simulation
+This section (required) describes the list of mooring line property sets that will be used in the simulation.
+MoorDyn requires line objects to be present in simulations.
+If you have a system with no lines, an easy work-around is to create a 1 segment line between 2 fixed points located far from  your system.

 .. code-block:: none